-An interdisciplinary Minor focusing on the Italian experience in the New World
+An interdisciplinary Minor focusing on the history and impact of Italian migration to the Americas

 In fall of 2018, the College of Arts and Sciences launched a new program: Italian American Studies.
 The program’s inauguration was the culmination of a five-year fund-raising campaign, the proceeds of which were matched by Loyola University Chicago, providing for the endowment of the Paul and Ann Rubino Professorship and the establishment of a Minor in Italian American Studies.

 Students who pursue a Minor in Italian American Studies will learn about the political, cultural and historical conditions that have precipitated waves migration from Italy, and the ways that Italian culture has developed and continues to take shape in the context of the Americas, with an emphasis on the Chicagoland area.
 The broad interdisciplinary focus of the program allows students to explore the Italian American experience through diverse fields of investigation, including history, literature, cinema, politics, music, popular culture, criminal justice and the social sciences.
 By studying the specifics of the Italian American experience the program also aims to provide students with a framework for making connections with other American groups, and for addressing questions related to assimilation, identity, gender, race, class and religion that continue to inform contemporary discourse on immigration.

 LITR 291 - 001 Italian & Italian-American Women Writers